All Episodes

 All they care about is the rich and the Wall Street tycoons.

-Because what he gets to do is what he really wants to do.
+This is made the order for him going over the cliff because what he gets to do is what he really wants to do.

 This guy wants to wipe out the Republican Party.

-Barack Obama A dislikes everything about the Republican Party and everything about conservatism.
+Barack Obama, A, dislikes everything about the Republican Party and everything about conservatism.

 He blames it.